lfborjas/swiss-ephemeris/csrc/README.md

     `EP4_PATH` environment variable.
   * It uses a thread-safe global `struct` to track its current file pointer, and the aforementioned path.
-* `configurable_swephgen.c`
+* `configurable_swephgen.c`: includes a `main` function that can either generate a `sep4_` file, or run interactively to output ephemerides for specific dates.
+I've modified it to _only_ work with precalculated ephemerides -- the `*read` functions can be told to fall back to `swecalc` if the requested date is not precalculated.
+It also uses the `double`-capable `dephread2` function, instead of the `centisecond` one that the non-`configurable_` version invokes.
-* The target `swegen` has been added to the `Makefile`, to generate precalculated ephemeris, and test existing precalculated ephemeris files.
+* The target `swegen` has been added to the `Makefile`, to be able to generate precalculated ephemeris, and test existing precalculated ephemeris files.

+## Precalculated ephemeris

-Example usage of the latter (244 is the Julian range that includes the 21st century):
+Example usage of `swegen` (244 is the Julian range that includes ~1968-1995):

 ```sh
  ~/c/l/s/csrc > SE_EPHE_PATH="../swedist/sweph_18/" EP4_PATH=(PWD) ./swegen -f244 -t